thehenrikwoebel/archerytimer/README.md

 # archerytimer
-A Simple Timer for the Sport of Archery
+A simple timer for the sport of Archery